kubernetes/kube-deploy/CONTRIBUTING.md

 1. If you haven't already done so, sign a Contributor License Agreement (see details above).
 1. TODO: Read the [cluster-api development guide](todo.md).
 1. Fork the desired repo, develop and test your code changes.
+(TODO: we don't have tests yet.
+See `cluster-api-gcp` README for manual testing for now.)
 1. Submit a pull request.

 All changes must be code reviewed.
 Coding conventions and standards are explained in the official [developer docs](https://github.com/kubernetes/community/tree/master/contributors/devel).
 Expect reviewers to request that you avoid common [go style mistakes](https://github.com/golang/go/wiki/CodeReviewComments) in your PRs.